mattermost/docs/source/about/subscription.rst

 Mattermost self-hosted deployments require a license to be applied to access features in the Professional or Enterprise plans.
 Mattermost offers a `secure self-service Customer Portal <https://customers.mattermost.com>`__ where you can purchase and manage your Mattermost self-hosted subscriptions.
 When you purchase a subscription, a license is generated.
 Please see :doc:`Self-hosted subscriptions </about/self-hosted-subscriptions>` for more details.

-Mattermost Cloud is a software-as-as-service.
+Mattermost Cloud is a software-as-a-service product.
 You can sign up and start using Mattermost in a trial mode, then upgrade to the edition you want to use within the product.
 Please see :doc:`Cloud subscriptions </about/cloud-subscriptions>` for more details.

 Mattermost Non-Profit License Program
 ======================================